These adorable Christmas gnome ornaments are a 15-minute holiday craft. Simple craft supplies and imagination are all you need to get started!

 Supplies Needed to Make Wood Slice Gnome Ornaments

-Wood slice ornaments are the base for our cute little gnomes and they’re available everywhere!
-We got a package of three sizes and have been having a lot of fun making holiday crafts like our easy hand-lettered ornaments.
+Wood slice ornaments are the base for these cute little gnomes and they’re available everywhere!
+We got a package of three sizes and have been having a lot of fun making holiday crafts.

 For these, the only item you’ll need to hunt down is the faux fur.
-You can use any type of craft fur which is available at most arts and crafts stores.
+You can use any type of craft fur which is available at most arts and crafts stores and I’ve even found some at the Dollar Tree.
 If you’d like the type we used, go to a fabric store and have a quarter of a yard cut.
 You can make so many gnomes!

 - wood slices (no need to drill holes)